Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You’re strong in math, organization, and analysis, and enjoy balancing technical detail with strategic planning.

-Explore majors like: Systems Engineering, Systems Design, Engineering Management
+Explore college majors and degree programs like: Systems Engineering, Systems Design, Engineering Management

 Industrial Engineering